therealsunx/trvim/README.md

             - = v : switch between visual and visual line mode
         - = d or x : delete selection
         - = c : cut selection (delete & switch to insert mode)
-        - = r{character} : replace selection with following character
+        - = r {character} : replace selection with following character
 - . bufferize the editor
+    - = views for buffers
+    - . split {n} views in single screen
-    - . multiple buffers
+    - . keybinds for opening & editing views & buffers inside editor
+        - . :e {filename} opens the file in buffer and shows in current view
-    - . buffer navigation
+        - .
+TAB goes to next buffer in the current view
+        - .
+CTRL-{h, l} navigates to {left, right} views
+        - . save and quit buffers and views (yet to think of bindings)